 Up to 25% of all seniors in the United States are malnourished, resulting in critical health concerns.
 For some older adults who live alone, they just are not inspired to follow a senior nutrition program on their own.
 Others are enduring grief, depression, anxiety, cognitive difficulties, poverty, medication side effects, and much more.

 Whatever the underlying factors, elderly people who are malnourished face compromised immune systems, longer and more complicated hospital stays, readmissions, and earlier mortality.
 And revealing malnutrition is not so simple as observing weight loss in a loved one; people who appear in good health or maybe even overweight may also be fighting with malnourishment problems.

 One main aspect of uncovering senior malnutrition and subsequently dealing with it lies in the hands of the medical community.
 Seniors should always be screened for nutrition issues by their primary care physician, and a well-balanced senior nutrition program should be set up.
 When hospitalized, hospital personnel should also pay attention to any potential nutritional requirements, and include their findings and a recommended course of action in discharge paperwork to be discussed with caregivers and also the senior’s physician.

-Members of the family also play an important role in ensuring the nutritional needs of their senior family members are met, as well as in helping uncover the root cause if problems are found.
+Members of the family also play an important role in ensuring the nutritional needs of their senior family members are met, as well as in helping uncover the root cause of problems is found.
 For example, if monetary concerns are preventing the older adult from keeping a healthy diet, she or he may qualify for the Supplemental Nutrition Assistance Program.
-Currently, up to three out of five older adults that quality for the program are not utilizing its benefits.
+Currently, up to three out of five older adults that qualify for the program are not utilizing its benefits.